phlib/beanstalk/README.md

 ### Changing the Job Packager

+Job packagers take the job data and convert it to a string into Beanstalk and then reverse that when the job is reserved.
 By default all jobs are packaged as a JSON string from the producer to the consumer.
+There are three available; Json, Php and Raw.

 ``` php
 <?php